Series 704.2AR - Purchasing and Contracting

-3.1.1 Receive or solicit from such suppliers, sources and/or contractors, directly or indirectly, for him or herself or anyone with whom he or she has family, business or financial ties, anything of economic value as a gift (as defined by Administrative Regulation 407.5AR), gratuity, loan, entertainment or favor, including gift certificates, credits or bonus points which can be exchanged for merchandise, frequent flyer miles, etc. This prohibition shall not apply to the gift exceptions specifically enumerated in Minnesota Statute 471.895, subd.
+3.1.1 Receive or solicit from such suppliers, sources and/or contractors, directly or indirectly, for themselves or anyone with whom they have family, business or financial ties, anything of economic value as a gift (as defined by Administrative Regulation 407.5AR), gratuity, loan, entertainment or favor, including gift certificates, credits or bonus points which can be exchanged for merchandise, frequent flyer miles, etc. This prohibition shall not apply to the gift exceptions specifically enumerated in Minnesota Statute 471.895, subd.
 3 and section 3.1.3 of Administrative Regulation 407.5AR, Conflict of Interest;

 3.1.2 Use their position to influence district decisions for personal gain;

 3.1.3 Perform any work or service for remuneration for a supplier or contractor except as disclosures of conflict of interest are properly made (see Administrative Regulation 407.5AR, Conflict of Interest, for more information);

 3.1.4 Give preferential treatment to friends, relatives, or current or former district employees, or

 3.1.5 Disclose information about bids or other confidential matters which would compromise the district’s ability to obtain the best price.

 3.2 Any district employee, including any School Board member, who knows, or may reasonably be expected to know, that they, or their spouse, have a material financial interest in any transaction in which the district is or may be concerned, shall disclose such interest to the superintendent and disqualify themselves from participating in or influencing that transaction.